FREQUENTLY ASKED QUESTIOINS

 Student groups and clubs are a great way for students, particularly those in first or second year, to connect with people across the faculty.
 Every semester, representatives of SFU’s many student groups and clubs gather for a Club Day to promote themselves and recruit new members.
 View all clubs.

 Please see www.sfu.ca/students/upass for current and up-to-date SFU U-Pass BC information.
 Students may check their individual eligibility for the program, apply for an exemption from the program, or read other frequently asked questions and answers.
 Questions about the SFU U-Pass BC program information may be directed to email@example.com or 778-782-6930.

 There are approximately 1100 students in the program.

 Admissions and scholarships

-Visit the SFU Admission and Scholarship timeline for important dates and deadlines relating to your application.
+Visit the SFU Admission timeline for important dates and deadlines relating to your application.